The 5-Second Rule That Actually Works

 1. The "One Pushup" Rule

 Feeling overwhelmed?
+Paralyzed by the gap between where you are and where you want to be?
 Commit to one pushup.
 One paragraph.
 One minute of meditation.
+One email.

 2. The Sunday Night Lie

 Every Sunday, I lie to myself.
 I say: "This week will be different.
 I'll be disciplined.
-I'll crush it."
+I'll follow through.
+I'll be the version of myself I keep promising to become."

-I know it's a lie.
+I know, on some level, that it's a lie.
 Last week wasn't different.
+The week before that wasn't either.
 But the lie gets me to plan.
-To prep.
-To hope just enough to start Monday.
+To prepare.
+To hope just enough to start Monday with something resembling intention.

 3. The Failure Resume

 Once a month, write down what you tried and screwed up.
+Not to analyze it.
 Not to fix it.
-To prove you tried.
+Simply to prove to yourself that you tried.

 The Growth Gap Nobody Talks About